gaurang77545/Less-Mess/README.md

 # LessMess
-A simple app to help display how crowded a particular location is.
+A simple app to help display how crowded a particular location is.asada